Origin-Byte/nft-protocol/README.md

 The collection metadata object has the following functions that mutate state:

-- `mint_and_transfer` mints a collection object, it's corresponding metadata object and transfers it to a recipient
+- `mint_and_transfer` mints a collection object, it's corresponding metadata object, and transfers it to a recipient
-- `mint_and_share` mints a collection object, it's corresponding metadata object and makes it a shared object
+- `mint_and_share` mints a collection object, it's corresponding metadata object, and makes it a shared object
 - `add_creator` pushes a `Creator` to the `creators` field
 - `remove_creator` pops a `Creator` from the `creators` field
 - `change_royalty` changes the field `royalty_fee_bps`